 Thank you for that training session this evening.
 A challenging subject area but so important for us all to have a good, and consistent understanding to ensure we maintain the very highest standards in X. The training was detailed but in a really practical and understandable way.

-Feedback from local committee chair following Safeguarding Training July 2021
+Feedback from local committee chair following training July 2021

 A great opportunity to recalibrate and align everyone.
 A really welcome space to breathe and reflect at the end of a hectic year.
 Great space for team building, networking and developing further links between schools for the children's benefit and our own as leaders.